Frequently Asked Questions

 Answers to Common Questions About Implant Dentistry, Surgery, and Sedation

-This page provides general information about dental implant and surgical procedures performed by Dr. Onur Cavus, BDS, PhD, a Toronto general dentist with advanced training in implant and surgical dentistry.
+This page provides general information about dental implant and surgical procedures performed by Dr. Onur Cavus a Toronto general dentist with experience in implant and surgical dentistry.

 It is intended for patient education and not as a substitute for personalized dental advice.